rezaabedi1365/Linux/FileManagement/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/82e68b2e-da19-4d8f-89e5-db94149d7f12)

+#### Umask vs chnmod
+- umask Sets the default permission mask that determines the permissions of files and directories when they are created.
+It does not affect existing files and directories.
+- chmod (change mode) is used to change the permissions of existing files and directories.
+It does not affect the permissions of files and directories that will be created in the future

 --------------------------------------------------------------------------------------------------
 ### umask
 - umask subtracts from the default system permissions, which are usually 666 for files (rw-rw-rw-) and 777 for directories (rwxrwxrwx).
 Thus, umask 022 causes new files to have permissions of 644 (rw-r–r–) and new directories to have permissions of 755 (rwxr-xr-x).
+- Changes to umask only affect the current shell session and do not persist after exit unless you include commands to set these permissions in a system startup file such as /etc/bash.bashrc or .profile.
 ![image](https://github.com/user-attachments/assets/35d20ecc-09ce-431e-b4f7-b3de105ec615)

 syntax: